RVA Yellow Jacket Removal specializes in the LOW COST removal of live, UNSPRAYED yellowjacket nests– without the use of chemicals!

 Only worker and queen yellow jackets are capable of stinging.
 This is a response to outside noise and vibration, which is percieved as a threat to the colony.
 Yellow jackets can can sting repeatedly.
 Males (drones) have no stinger.
 Their sole purpose is to mate with a virgin queen to insure the continuation of the speciies.

-In our area colonies peak around August or September.
+In our area colonies typically peak around August or September.
 When winter arrives comes, the colony dies and only some of the queens survive to begin a new colony the next nesting cycle.